NiMet predicts cloudy, thundery activities Friday to Sunday

 NiMet`s weather outlook released on Thursday in Abuja predicted cloudy skies over the Northern region on Friday, with prospects of thunderstorms over parts of Bauchi, Gombe, Sokoto, Zamfara, Kebbi, Katsina, and Kaduna in the morning hours.

-According to the agency, there are prospects of isolated thunderstorms over Borno, Yobe and Adamawa, leaving other places in the northern region cloudy during the afternoon and evening period.
+According to the agency, there are prospects of isolated thunderstorms over Borno, Yobe, and Adamawa, leaving other places in the northern region cloudy during the afternoon and evening periods.

-Also read: Kwara: ‘Neither Amotekun Nor Shege-Ka-Fasa…an urgent note to Gov. Abdulrasaq’

 “The north-central region should be mainly cloudy with prospects of rain over parts of Plateau, Nassarawa, Benue and southern Abuja in the morning hours.